fionaoriordan/52445_19_iris/readme.md

 ![Example of Linear Separability](https://github.com/fionaoriordan/52445_19_iris/blob/master/linearlyseparable.png)[12]

 The iris dataset is infamous in the computer science field of pattern recognition [10].
 'Pattern recognition is one of the four cornerstones of Computer Science.
 It involves finding the similarities or patterns among small, decomposed problems that can help us solve more complex problems more efficiently'[13].
+Pattern recognition focuses on how a computer can be trained to read, interpret and distinguish between the differences of things and then categorize those things based on the patterns identified [31].

 ## **To Download the Iris Data Set**